Awlad Muhammad

 Starting in 1577, the sultanate had to fend off against various attacks by the Ottoman and the Karamanli dynasty which often resulted in the looting, capture or vassilization of Fezzan.
-Some of these campaigns were conducted in 1581-1600, 1679-1682, 1690, 1716, 1718 and 1811/1812.
+In 1574 the Ottomans invaded and occupied Fezzan and the Oasis.
+Fezzan had been vassailized since 1574, but only in the 1580s did the rulers of Fezzan give their allegiance to the sultan, but the Turks refrained from trying to exercise any influence there.
+It was occupied fully from times to time like in 1679-1682, 1690, 1716, 1718 and 1811/1812.
+However, there's an alternate view suggesting nominal control was only established around 1842.
+The Ottoman Army usually maintained a garrison there.